romellogoodman/domscript.js/README.md

 Creates a new instance. `options` is a JavaScript object with the following properties:

 - `@param {String} container` Selector or DOM element used as container for the SVG.
-Defaults to 'body'.
+Defaults to 'html'.
 - `@param {Number} fontsize` The font size for the document.
 Defaults to 16.

 ### `$tag(content, attributes)`